-Findings Recommendations • While the LEAP program benefits many socio-economically disadvantaged people administering the LEAP program is very demanding of management and administrative time Seek a program for low income users that is easier to administe than LEAP.
-Consider a nominal fee of \$2 or more dollars for use per session and/or a nominal application fee to deter applicar who never use the facilities and waste administrators time ers • Nanaimo has no policy on sponsorships, partnering and naming rights Develop a clear policy with Council on sponsorships, naming a partnering so that revenues may be increased without cost to residents.
-Naming rights values vary greatly and reliable information is diff to obtain. \$4 million annually for Manchester City Stadium, \$1 m annually for Air Canada Centre \$50,000 annually for Molson Cocentre in Halifax.
-Save on Foods is said to have paid \$125,000 ayear for naming rights in Victoria although the operator received most of this, not the City. \$20,000 to \$50,000 annually is guesstim as to what Nanaimo might receive for NIC or NAC naming.
-Before its would be a target, since three of its ferry routes dock in Nanaimo.
-Explore opportunities to attract the Y to Nanaimo and other partnership opportunities with the school board, RDN and the Snuneymuxw First Nation Explore naming opportunities fficult million oors a ed mate User groups compete for the same facilities at the same time. (lacrosse vs. skating) and some groups expect to have priority of usage because of a past fund raising effort Develop policy to resolve conflicts between user groups relative facility use and scheduling. re to • When Beban pool is closed in summer for maintenance attendance at the NAC increases by about the same amount Consider closing Beban pool for three months in summer instead one month to reduce costs, by an estimated \$140,000 per mon realize additional savings of \$280,000 per year.
-Note this estimal approximate and represents the middle of a considerable range. nth to ate is • Health related organization have expressed interest in proving programs and even taking space in recreational facilities Examine the potential to incorporate wellness-linked programs some facilities as part of a broader social and community heal and safety strategy.
+Findings Recommendations While the LEAP program benefits many socio-economically disadvantaged people administering the LEAP program is very demanding of management and administrative time Seek a program for low income users that is easier to administer than LEAP.
+Consider a nominal fee of \$2 or more dollars for users per session and/or a nominal application fee to deter applicants who never use the facilities and waste administrators time Nanaimo has no policy on sponsorships, partnering and naming rights Develop a clear policy with Council on sponsorships, naming and partnering so that revenues may be increased without cost to residents.
+Naming rights values vary greatly and reliable information is difficult to obtain. \$4 million annually for Manchester City Stadium, \$1 million annually for Air Canada Centre \$50,000 annually for Molson Coors Centre in Halifax.
+Save on Foods is said to have paid \$125,000 a year for naming rights in Victoria although the operator received most of this, not the City. \$20,000 to \$50,000 annually is guesstimate as to what Nanaimo might receive for NIC or NAC naming.
+BC Ferries would be a target, since three of its ferry routes dock in Nanaimo.
+Explore opportunities to attract the Y to Nanaimo and other partnership opportunities with the school board, RDN and the Snuneymuxw First Nation Explore naming opportunities User groups compete for the same facilities at the same time. (lacrosse vs. skating) and some groups expect to have priority of usage because of a past fund raising effort Develop policy to resolve conflicts between user groups relative to facility use and scheduling.
+When Beban pool is closed in summer for maintenance attendance at the NAC increases by about the same amount Consider closing Beban pool for three months in summer instead of one month to reduce costs, by an estimated \$140,000 per month to realize additional savings of \$280,000 per year.
+Note this estimate is approximate and represents the middle of a considerable range.
+Health related organization have expressed interest in proving programs and even taking space in recreational facilities Examine the potential to incorporate wellness-linked programs in some facilities as part of a broader social and community health and safety strategy.